Spreadsheet Management is Key to GRC Success in Organizations

-Today, spreadsheets are an integral part of any organisation’s business processes.
+Today, spreadsheets are an integral part of any organization’s business processes.
 These Excel files are critical to some of the GRC controls – either as evidence in support of the controls or as the controls themselves.
 As such, the spreadsheets need to be monitored and managed for change.
 Historically, one of the control questions may have been as simple as “do you ensure that any changes to the spreadsheet are reviewed and approved?”
 The answer may be “yes”, but would not have necessarily been supported by any evidence or audit trail.

 Spreadsheets are notoriously difficult to manage for change.
 Excel does not a have redline function like Word, so in order to provide evidence that the spreadsheets have been reviewed and approved when changed, either the spreadsheet is designed to only allow change within narrow parameters or significant human resources are deployed to check for all changes made.
-In a complex multi-row, multi-worksheet file, this task is very labour intensive and since organisations have typically, 10s, if not 100s or 1000s of such business-critical spreadsheets, this labour overhead should not be under estimated if the reviews are to be carried out effectively.
+In a complex multi-row, multi-worksheet file, this task is very labor intensive and since organizations have typically, 10s, if not 100s or 1000s of such business-critical spreadsheets, this labor overhead should not be under estimated if the reviews are to be carried out effectively.

-But worry not – there is technology available to help organisations deliver controls in a cost efficient, transparent and timely manner.
-ClusterSeven’s solution allows organisations to measure, monitor, and manage every time a change is made to a business-critical spreadsheet.
+But worry not – there is technology available to help organizations deliver controls in a cost efficient, transparent and timely manner.
+ClusterSeven’s solution allows organizations to measure, monitor, and manage every time a change is made to a business-critical spreadsheet.
 Example of changes may be a simple as a value threshold being exceeded, a change in the code of a macro or an external data feed to the Excel file failing to function.
 The GRC process manager is alerted to this control break and can kick-off a remediation process to be undertaken by the Excel owner.
 This remediation procedure is a closed loop and auditable process, which circles back to the GRC Control owner that the Excel owner has reviewed and approved any updates and alternations in detail.